adrienjt/redux-data-structures/README.md

 }
 ```

-`map` uses the [normalized state shape recommended by Redux](http://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html), as you can see from the `initialState`.
+`map` uses the [normalized state shape recommended by Redux](http://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html), as can be seen from the default `initialState`.
+Warning: if you overwrite `initialState`, use the same format!

 The default `keyGetter` assumes that the action payload has an `id` property.
 The default `itemModifier` overwrites the item's properties (but does not delete the ones that have disappeared in the new action payload).

 ### Set